 If you want to try something different (and who doesn’t?) and don’t mind resharpening 154CM, the Hogue EX-01 in 3.5” drop-point with G-Mascus handles presents a unique USA-built alternative with a slick-as-hydraulic-fluid button lock for $186.

-Of course, the major comparison is the revised Gayle Bradley 2, which is significantly cheaper ($137) and has titanium liners making it a full ounce lighter.
-Personally, I think the original Gayle Bradley Folder has a rock-solid bank vault feel you don’t get from titanium liners, and less generic ergonomics that lend it a notable personality that seems to be lacking in the GB2.
+Of course, the major comparison is the revised Gayle Bradley 2, which is significantly cheaper ($137) and a full ounce lighter.
+Personally, I think the original Gayle Bradley Folder has a rock-solid bank vault feel you don’t quite get with the sequel, and less generic ergonomics that lend it a notable personality that seems to be lacking in the GB2.
 Your mileage may vary!
 My full review of the Gayle Bradley 2 to follow.

 It’s hard to be objective about something you really, really like.
 The Gayle Bradley Folder is without doubt one of my favorite folding knives, from my favorite knifemakers, which is saying a lot given I’ve been playing obsessively with knives for over 15 years.
 There are very few things I dislike about it, and the things I do I chalk up to design ethos rather than design failure.
 I highly recommend you pick one up while they’re still available, or on the secondary market.

-The Good: First-rate exotic steel, remarkably good ergos, beautiful design, solid feel, excellent cutting performance, well balanced action
+- First-rate exotic steel, remarkably good ergos, beautiful design, solid feel, excellent cutting performance, well-balanced action